Aditya2z/gmail-inbox-cleaner-extension/gmail-inbox-cleaner-extension/PRIVACY_POLICY.md

-Privacy Policy for Gmail Mark All As Read Extension
+Privacy Policy for Gmail Inbox Cleaner Extension

 This Chrome extension does not collect, store, transmit, or share any personal or sensitive user data.